MultiCraft/repixture/manual_generator/content/manual.md

 Repixture aims to be compatible with Pixture worlds.
 You can manually convert an old Pixture world to a Repixture world.

-Here’s how to do it: In your Minetest user directory, look into “worlds”, then look for the directory with your world’s name.
+Here’s how to do it: In your Luanti user directory, look into “worlds”, then look for the directory with your world’s name.
 Before you do anything, make a backup copy of this folder, just in case.
 Then open the file “`world.mt`” in this directory with a text editor.
 Look for the line that says “gameid = pixture”.
 Replace it with “gameid = repixture”.
 Now your world should appear when you select Repixture.

 ## Further reading

-See `README.md` in the Repixture directory (usually in `games/repixture` in the Minetest directory) for general information about the game, about licensing and credits.
+See `README.md` in the Repixture directory (usually in `games/repixture` in the Luanti directory) for general information about the game, about licensing and credits.

-For more information about Minetest, go to <https://www.minetest.net/>.
+For more information about Luanti, go to <https://www.minetest.net/>.